net-diatom-lp/aichatforrest-app/README.md

 ## Getting Started

-Replace `CUSTOMER_KEY` and `CUSTOMER_SECRET` inside `client.js` with your own key and secret.
+We used the dolby.io api with our own `CUSTOMER_KEY` and `CUSTOMER_SECRET` inside `client.js` with our own key and secret.
-To run the app locally, open `index.html` in your browser with a live server.
-Use the Dolby.io site to create credentials.
+To run the app just visit www.aichatforest.com in your browser.

-## What's Inside
+## What's Inside Our package

 ### 📁 icons/

-- svg files for button icons and dolbyio logo
+- svg files for button icons and dolbyio logo with the aichatforest.com logo

 ### 📁 scripts/